FioChuck/airflow-workflow/README.md

 9.  **CI/CD with Git Actions:**

-    - Configure a Git Actions workflow to automate testing and deployment.
+    - The Git Actions in the workflow found in `/.github/workflows/deployer.yaml` rely on the following action secrets:

+      - **IDENTITY_PROVIDER:** Workload identity provider used for [identity federation](https://cloud.google.com/iam/docs/workload-identity-federation).
+Identify federation is instrumented using the [google-github-actions/auth](https://github.com/google-github-actions/auth) action.
+The action documentation has instructions for setting up an identity pool and provider.

+        This value typically takes the form `projects/{project number}/locations/global/workloadIdentityPools/{workload-identity-pool}/providers/{workload-identity-provider}`.

+        You can print the value required for this secret using gcloud iam [gcloud iam workload-identity-pools describe](https://cloud.google.com/sdk/gcloud/reference/iam/workload-identity-pools/describe).

+        More information on keyless authentication with Git Actions [here](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions?e=48754805).

+      - **SA:** Service account impersonated by identity provider.

-    - Refer to the CI/CD best practices in the Google Cloud documentation.
+    - Refer to the CI/CD best practices in the Google Cloud documentation found [here](https://cloud.google.com/composer/docs/dag-cicd-integration-guide).